hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 The performance benefit comes from the fact that Hot Restart file contents are not being duplicated (thus using disk and IO resources) but rather a new file name is created for the same contents on disk (another pointer to the same inode).
 Since all backups and stores share the same inode, disk usage drops.

 The bigger the percentage of stable data in the Hot Restart Store (data not undergoing changes), the more files will each backup share with the operational Hot Restart Store and the less disk space it will be using.
-For the hot backup to use hard links, you must be running Hazelcast members on JDK 7 or higher and must satisfy all requirements for the <a href="https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#createLink(java.nio.file.Path,%20java.nio.file.Path)" target="_blank">`Files#createLink` method</a> to be supported.
+For the hot backup to use hard links, you must be running Hazelcast members on JDK 7 or higher and must satisfy all requirements for the <a href="https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#createLink(java.nio.file.Path,%20java.nio.file.Path)" target="_blank">`Files.createLink()` method</a> to be supported.

 The backup process will initially attempt to create a new hard link and if that fails for any reason it will continue by copying the data.
 Subsequent backups will also attempt to use hard links.